-Situated in a valley surrounded by mountains, forests and lakes, and home to great sporting and entertainment facilities, the family-friendly Drakensberg Sun Resort is one of the most popular resorts in the Central Drakensberg area.
+Situated in a valley surrounded by mountains, forests and lakes, and home to great sporting and entertainment facilities, the family-friendly Drakensberg Sun Resort is one of the most popular resorts in the Central Drakensberg area of Kwazulu Natal.
 It is spread over eight hectares in the picturesque Cathkin Park area, within a UNESCO World Heritage Site.
 The resort celebrated its 30th anniversary last year and this year it received a TripAdvisor Travellers Choice Award as one of the Top 10 Hotels for Families in South Africa.

 We arrived at the hotel after a four-and-a-half hour drive from Johannesburg, and immediately began feeling the calming effects of the surrounding natural beauty.
 The sprawling gardens interspersed with wooden bridges and benches, coupled with the extensive use of rich earthy colours and natural materials indoors, make Drakensberg Sun one of the most attractive country resorts in South Africa.

 On checking in, the receptionist handed us a copy of the leisure and entertainment schedule as well as a list of the abundant activities available.
 My daughter and I enjoyed a leisurely boat ride around the resort’s private lake while my husband and son challenged each other at outdoor chess.
 We then enjoyed sundowners on the Lakeview Terrace, where we were joined by a friendly cat, to my kids' delight.
 Later, the boys played table tennis while we explored the vast property.